ericjang/aibook/sources/chapter10.md

 [Human-level performance in 3D multiplayer games with population-based reinforcement learning](https://science.sciencemag.org/content/364/6443/859) by Jaderberg et al. is a very inspiring work showcasing promise in agents.

+Theory of mind - do you know what information another agent has, but you have?

 # Jungle Basketball in a Hall of Mirrors